francoisjacquet/rosariosis/INSTALL.md

 Now, you're ready to setup the RosarioSIS database.
 If you have access to the command prompt for your server, follow these instructions.
 If you're using phpPGAdmin or a similar tool, import the `rosariosis.sql` file included in this package.

 1. Open a command prompt window.
-2. Login as the postgres user: `server$ su - postgres`
+2. Login as the postgres user: `server$ su -i -u postgres`
-3. Login to the postgres database server using the template1 database: `server$ psql template1`
+3. Get a PostgreSQL prompt: `server$ psql`
-4. Create the rosariosis database: `template1=# CREATE DATABASE rosariosis;`
+4. Create the rosariosis database: `postgres=# CREATE DATABASE rosariosis WITH ENCODING 'UTF8';`
-5. Skip to step 6 if used in an American / English-speaking environment.
-If your data will include non-standard English characters (like characters with accent marks), you'll have to create your database with a different character encoding (the default is unicode). `createdb rosariosis -E UTF8` UTF8 is Unicode, 8-bit -- useful for all languages.
-See [there](http://www.postgresql.org/docs/9.1/interactive/multibyte.html) for more information.
+5. Create the rosariosis user: `postgres=# CREATE USER rosariosis WITH PASSWORD 'rosariosis_password';`
+6. Grant the user access to the database: `postgres=# GRANT ALL PRIVILEGES ON DATABASE rosariosis to rosariosis;`
-6. Logout of the database server: `template1=# \q`
+7. Logout of PostgreSQL: `postgres=# \q` and `server$ exit`
-7. Run the RosarioSIS sql file: `server$ psql rosariosis < YOUR_ROSARIO_INSTALL_DIRECTORY/rosariosis.sql > rosariosis.log`
+8. Run the RosarioSIS SQL file: `server$ psql -f YOUR_ROSARIO_INSTALL_DIRECTORY/rosariosis.sql rosariosis rosariosis`

-Notice, you will see several lines beginning "NOTICE:  ALTER TABLE / ADD PRIMARY KEY will create implicit index " after completing direction 6.
-Disregard these messages.

-If you run into permissions problems involving `rosariosis.log`, simply remove the ` > rosariosis.log` from the command

-You will have to start postgres with the -i option, telling postmaster to accept TCP/IP connections.
 Also, the `pg_hba.conf` file may have to be altered to specify the server's TCP/IP address.

 That's it!... now, point your browser to: `http://yourdomain.com/INSTALL_LOCATION/index.php`

 and login as 'admin' password 'admin'.
 With this login, you can create new users, and change and delete the three template users.
-Since students can not be deleted the template student should be changed to a proper student.
+Since students cannot be deleted the template student should be changed to a proper student.

 Installation problems